cloverinteractive/dotfiles/README.md

 This is a collection of dotfiles that should make your day to day work easier, if you see any errors or wish to contribute feel free to fork, open an issue or send a pull request.

+## Dependencies

+We try to keep dependencies to a minimum and let you sort them out yourself, whether you prefer homebrew or your OS package manager the choice is yours to make, the only three dependecies are:

+1. `curl`
+1. `git`
+1. `node`

 ## Install

 We try to keep installing as  simple as possible by keeping the steps to a minimum and our dotfiles as backward compatible across the couple of OS we use